ouafcode/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-Write a function that fills memory with a constant byte Write a function that copies memory area.
+Task0: Write a function that fills memory with a constant byte.
+Task1: Write a function that copies memory area.
+Task2: Write a function that locates a character in a string.
+Task3: Write a function that gets the length of a prefix substring.